MTtankkeo/jetpack_appbar/README.md

 > See also, this code is an example of implementing transparency effect.

 #### A good example
+This example is one of the ideal and simple or basic examples.

 ```kotlin
 // Based on oneself.
 AppBarConnection {